canonical/design.ubuntu.com/apps/building-blocks/header/index.md

 </div>
 <div class="ten-col">
 <h3>Fixed and transparent</h3>
 <p>The header will be available at all times and have a transparency of 80-90%.
-This type of header can be useful if you don’t want it to be the focus of attention, but still available if the user wishes to have quicker access to a view or action.</p>
+This type of header can be useful if you don&#8217;t want it to be the focus of attention, but still available if the user wishes to have quicker access to a view or action.</p>
 </div>
 <div class="five-col">
 <div class="image-container"><img src="https://assets.ubuntu.com/v1/665d0605-366w_Header_HeaderFixedTransparent.png" alt="366w_Header_HeaderFixedTransparent" width="336" height="217" /></div>